We are hiring

 Many industrial sites were designed and built at a time when environmental standards were less stringent than they are today.
 As a result, processes and structures were not always designed to facilitate and optimise the management of wastewater flows.

-At the time of the periodic review of its environmental permit, the operator was required to meet more stringent standards.
-These new standards required the upgrading of the wastewater treatment systems for its various sites.
+At the time of the periodic renewal of its environmental permit, the operator faced more stringent standards.
+These new standards required the upgrading of the wastewater treatment systems at its various sites.

 In order to propose the best technical and economic solutions, an in-depth audit of each wastewater treatment system was required to identify the technical and procedural levers for action.

-This mission, lasting approximately 3 months per site, consisted of
+This mission, which took approximately 3 months per site, consisted of

-- Updating all the old P&IDs and flowsheets;
+- Update all the old P&IDs and flowsheets;

-- Precise characterisation of all the flows to be treated (sampling, measurements and laboratory tests);
+- Complete characterisation of all the flows to be treated (sampling, measurements and laboratory tests);

-- Diagnosis of each of the treatment processes (technical and operational performance);
+- Diagnosis of each treatment process (technical and operational performance);

-- Determination of the optimum conditions for achieving the objectives through laboratory and on-site tests;
+- Determination of the optimum conditions for achieving the objectives through laboratory and field tests;

-- The study of Best Available Techniques for the sector;
+- Study of Best Available Techniques for the sector;

-At the end of the mission, the partner obtained an audit report with objective and pragmatic recommendations.
-The recommendations essentially consisted of modifying the operating conditions of the treatments (reagents, injection points, pH, oxidation-reduction potential), the procedures for monitoring the installations (maintenance and surveillance) as well as some adjustments when there were no alternatives (metrology, buffer tank or additional reactor).
+At the end of the mission, the partner received an audit report with objective and pragmatic recommendations.
+The recommendations essentially consisted of modifying the operating conditions of the treatments (reagents, injection points, pH, oxidation-reduction potential), the procedures for managing the installations (maintenance and monitoring) as well as some adjustments where there were no alternatives (metrology, buffer tank or additional reactor).